Use sport modes (see Sport modes) to record exercise logs and view various information during your exercise.

 Depending on the sport mode you have selected, your Suunto Ambit3 Sport allows you to record various information during exercise.

 If your sport mode has GPS enabled, Suunto Ambit3 Sport also records your track during your exercise.
-You can view the track in Movescount as part of the recorded Move and export it as a route to use later.
+You can view the track in Suunto app as part of the recorded exercise.

 During your exercise, you can make laps either manually or automatically by setting the autolap interval in Movescount.
 When you are making laps automatically, Suunto Ambit3 Sport records the laps based on the distance you have specified in Movescount.